teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 4. ls -la $file, ls -la, pwd : Just to confirm that I'm doing everything on the way that I want.

 5. root -b -l <<EOS ...
 EOS : That is what I want the HTCondor to do for me.
-Just for a better understading, I open the root client with this "<<EOS" option to just close the root client when I put EOS in the end, load my analyzer, that can be located at your */home* folder at Analysis and use this run function, where the first "" is the file I want to read (that have to be located at */mnt/hadoop*) and the second "" is the output file (that have to be located at your */home*).
+Just for a better understading, I open the root client, load my analyzer (that can be located at your */home* folder) and use this run function, where the first "" is the file I want to read (that have to be located at *hadoop*) and the second "" is the output file (that can be located at your */home*).

 ## Submission file